How to Grow Tomatoes for Your Lifestyle and Climate

 If you have a big problem with pests attacking your fruit, harvesting tomatoes while they are green is another option.
 However, they will lose much flavor by being picked too early.

 Once tomatoes start to ripen, harvesting tomatoes daily or every other day may be necessary to ensure a successful harvest.

 Harvesting tomatoes may be done easily by using clippers and

 cutting the stem right above your fruit.
 Tomatoes can be dried, canned,

 or frozen during an abundant harvest.

 Trellising, staking or caging will help to keep your tomatoes off of the

 Tomato seeds must be fermented in order to germinate and in nature this happens when the fruit falls off the plant and starts to rot.
 You can ferment the seeds yourself which will allow you to move this process along.

 If you desire to grow unusual types of tomatoes, you'll probably need to start planting tomatoes from seeds.
-The huge variety of tomatoes you can experience should make it worth the effort.
+The huge variety of tomatoes that you can experience should make it worth the effort.
 You can hunt down unusual types of tomatoes online - just be sure to buy seeds from a reputable source.